drastik/com.drastikbydesign.stripe/extension-4.2/README.txt

 IMPORTANT:
-In 4.2 the Webhook.php file is registered to the path of civicrm/stripe/webhook You have to make a rule in your Stripe account and enter the path to Webhook.php for recurring charges to end!
+In 4.2 the Webhook.php file is registered to the path of civicrm/stripe/webhook You have to make a Webhook rule in your Stripe account and enter the path to Webhook.php for recurring charges to end!

 ------------